MICHELLE CARNES | FINE ART + DIGITAL WORKS

 For Michelle Carnes, the creation of art is a transcendental undertaking.
 Her work is a testament of a true dedication to being witness to the world around her.

 Michelle’s earliest artistic experiences were formed by her life growing up in the Ukrainian Village in Chicago.
 Her perceptions were rooted in the sights and sounds of her culture, with the vibrance of an inner-city backdrop.
-Born into a lineage of artists, which included a great aunt who studied with the turn of the century Impressionists in Paris, art was in her DNA.
 She was consumed with drawing and determined to learn.
-At the age of 11, she convinced her mother to take her to the Art Institute of Chicago for the Saturday morning figure drawing class.
-Her passion for art was recognized by her teacher, and she was asked to assist with model preparations, and to paint a personal commissioned work.
+At the age of 11, she attended the Art Institute of Chicago.
+Her passion for art was recognized and she was asked to assist with model preparations, and to paint a commissioned work.
 It was her first job and she was hooked.
 Michelle continued her studies at the Art Institute of Chicago throughout her formative years.
 While visiting the Institute’s museum, she saw the original work of Pierre Auguste Renoir, On The Terrace.
 “That day it just clicked.
 I had a clear revelation that communicating through art was essential.
 That single moment will forever remain with me – I realized the potential of my personal power – my artistic voice.”

 Art is changing the world.
-As an artist, it’s my calling to be an agent of change, a storyteller of the human experience – and the vibrant vistas that surround it.
+As an artist, it’s my calling to be an agent of change, a storyteller of the human experience.

 Painting from life, about life, is very gratifying to me – its direct truth is a perpetual challenge.
-Experiencing its sights and sounds influence my perceptions and allow me to accurately connect with the spirit of my theme.
+Experiencing its sights and sounds influence my perceptions and allow me to connect.
 My paintings are personal confessions of my true emotional kinship to the subject.
 Everyone has a story and a strength.
 Life is beautiful, in all its glory and all its shadows.

-I see a common thread that weaves its way through all the moments that permeate life – a musician mesmerized by the rhythm, the light that engulfs a landscape only possible by the conditions of that day, and the beauty of a confident woman.
-It evokes a feeling of connection in me.
+I see a common thread that weaves its way through all the moments that permeate life – a musician mesmerized by the rhythm, the light that engulfs a landscape only possible by the conditions of that day, and the beauty of confidence.
 My initial reaction is what interests me most, because it’s raw emotion.
 Being true to its core while reveling in its chaos is not easy to implement.
 It calls for courage.
-It’s easy to falter, but if I maintain this fragile balance, a work of art is created – it lives.
+It’s easy to falter, but if I maintain this fragile balance, a work of art is created and it lives.
 Navigating the struggle between anarchy and composure is the essence of why I create art.

 Throughout my career, I have explored the mysterious terrain between what can be measured by physical senses and what can be expressed only by feeling.
 I find joy in transforming spaces into vibrant statements that create a mood connecting the viewer to my art at a gut level.
 I want the viewer to be welcomed by my work, to be infused with its living essence.